Tuesday, September 3, 2024

 The Curse on the Moon

 Witnessing Ganesha's inability to bend his body, the Moon on the head of Lord Shiva breaks into laughter.
-Immediately the stomach of Ganesha breaks out and he falls down unconscious on the floor with all food scattered out from his belly.
+Immediately, the stomach of Ganesha breaks out, and he falls down unconscious on the floor with all the food scattered out from his belly.
 Goddess Parvati gets very angry at this with the Moon and curses him, saying that whoever sees him will get a bad name and ill luck thereafter.

-Lord Shiva cools Parvati and makes Ganesha alive again using his powers on the advice of Brahma, Vishnu, and others.
+Lord Shiva comforts Parvati and brings Ganesha into life using his powers on the advice of Brahma, Vishnu, and others.

-Parvati Relaxed Curse, But Krishna Became a Victim of the Curse
+Parvati Relaxed the Curse, But Krishna Became a Victim of the Curse

-Later, all people, including sages, approached Parvati and requested her to take back her curse upon the Moon as it is not possible to live in the world without seeing the moon.
-Parvati realized their problem and said that her curse could not be taken back, but she could relax it.
-The Curse would be applicable for one day only on this day of Ganesh Chaturthi tithi each year, on which day nobody should witness the moon.
-They all were pleased and observed the practice as per her instructions.
+Later, all people, including sages, approached Parvati and asked her to lift her curse on the Moon, as it is impossible to go through life without seeing the moon.
+Parvati understood their concern and said that she couldn’t completely undo her curse, but she could ease it.
+The curse would only apply for one day each year, specifically on Ganesh Chaturthi, and on that day, no one should look at the moon.
+They all agreed and followed her instructions.

-Later, after many years, Lord Krishna happens to see the moon in the milk while he was churning the cows, on this day of Ganesh Chauth.
-He becomes worried about this sight and foresees that he is also not spared from being affected by that curse.
+Later, after many years, Lord Krishna happened to see the moon reflected in the milk while he was churning the cows on Ganesh Chaturthi.
+He was worried about this sight and foresaw that he might also be affected by that curse.

-It happened that one king Satrajit once pleased Sun God through his prayers and got a golden jewel known as Shamantakamani.
-It has some magical powers of producing gold of 160 tulas (one Tula is equal to 10 grams) daily for whoever keeps the jewel with him.
-After possessing it, the king once visited Lord Krishna and revealed the secrets of his possession.
-Krishna asks him to give it to him.
-But the king does not agree and returns home.
+A king named Satrajit once pleased the Sun God through his prayers and received a golden jewel called Shamantakamani.
+It has magical powers to produce 160 tulas of gold daily (one Tula equals 10 grams) for anyone who keeps the jewel with them.
+After acquiring it, the king visited Lord Krishna and shared the secret of his possession.
+Krishna asked him to give it to him, but the king refused and returned home.

-After that incident, one day Satrajit's brother happens to wear it and go hunting in the forests where he gets killed by a lion.
-The lion swallowed the jewel thinking it to be meat.
+After that incident, one day Satrajit's brother happens to wear it and goes hunting in the forests, where he gets killed by a lion.
+The lion swallowed the jewel, thinking it to be meat.
 Jambavantha, an immortal vanara in the shape of a bear of the Ramayana period, was roaming around at that time.
 He sees the dazzling jewel in the belly of the lion and kills it.
 Jambavantha ties the jewel to the cradle of his small daughter to play with it.

 Krishna's Fight With Jambavantha & Relaxation of the Curse

-So Krishna immediately goes in search of Satrajit's brother to prove himself innocent and finds the dead body of the person and the body of a lion at some distance.
-Then following the footprints, he reaches the cave of Jambavantha wherein the jewel was shining brilliantly like a sun tied to the cradle of Jaambavan's daughter.
-When he snatches the jewel, the child cries and Jambavantha comes there and fights with Sri Krishna fiercely.
-The battle takes place continuously for 21 days while nobody gives in.
-Jambavantha realizes that it must be Sri Rama of the Ramayana period with whom he had requested foolishly for a fight when he was asked to seek a reward for his services.
-So he realizes his mistake and bows to Sri Krishna and seeks his forgiveness for his sin and returns him the jewel and along with it his daughter also as a gift.
+So Krishna immediately sets out to find Satrajit's brother to prove his innocence and discovers a dead body and a lion's carcass some distance away.
+Following the footprints, he reaches Jambavantha's cave, where a jewel shines brightly like the sun, tied to the cradle of Jambavantha's daughter.
+When he snatches the jewel, the child cries, and Jambavantha arrives, fiercely fighting Sri Krishna.
+The battle lasts continuously for 21 days, with neither side giving in.
+Jambavantha then realizes that he is fighting Sri Rama from the Ramayana era, whom he had foolishly challenged when seeking a reward for his service.
+Acknowledging his mistake, he bows to Sri Krishna, asks for forgiveness, and returns the jewel along with his daughter as a gift.

-Sri Krishna returns the jewel to King Satrajit after telling him all that had happened.
-The king feels ashamed for his action and seeks forgiveness from Krishna and gives the jewel to him as a repentance and also requests him to marry his daughter Satyabhama.
-Lord Krishna accepts Satyabhama but returns back the jewel to keep with Satrajit.
+Sri Krishna returns the jewel to King Satrajit after telling him everything that happened.
+The king feels ashamed of his actions, seeks Krishna's forgiveness, and gives the jewel to him as a form of repentance.
+He also requests Krishna to marry his daughter Satyabhama.
+Lord Krishna accepts Satyabhama but returns the jewel to keep with Satrajit.

-When all the angels, sages, and human beings come to know of these incidents, they reach Sri Krishna and ask for his help in seeking a remedy for saving themselves also from the curse of Goddess Parvati.
-Then Sri Krishna gets pity on them and tells them to remember this story and read it or hear it from others on this day of Ganesh Chaturthi each year after offering prayers to Ganesha and take the prasadam and then they will not get any bad name on seeing the moon on that day.
+When all the angels, sages, and human beings come to know of these incidents, they reach Sri Krishna and ask for his help in seeking a remedy for saving themselves, also from the curse of Goddess Parvati.
+Then Sri Krishna feels pity for them and tells them to remember this story and read it or hear it from others on this day of Ganesh Chaturthi each year after offering prayers to Ganesha and taking the prasadam, and then they will not get any bad name on seeing the moon on that day.

 So from that day onwards, everybody began performing Ganesh Pooja and hearing the story of Lord Ganesha and the Shamanthakamani story of Sri Krishna each year on this auspicious day.